 Years ago, the dispersion of the Ibizan population in the countryside was remarkable.
 When they built the parishes, about 1785, the towns were formed around him and adopted the names of those temples.
-Hence, of the five municipalities that make up Ibiza, four refer to saints or saints: San Antonio, Santa Eulalia, San Jose y San Juan.
+Hence, of the five municipalities that make up Ibiza, four refer to saints: San Antonio, Santa Eulalia, San Jose y San Juan.

 You may think it's not so much, but it does not end here.
 Each municipality also has its small villages.
 For example, in San Antonio we find St. Agnes, St. Matthew San Rafael.
 In Santa Eulària, Santa Gertrudis the San Carlos.
 In San Juan, San Lorenzo the San Miguel and in San José, St. Augustine or Sant Jordi.
-Few escape from religious toponymy, but there are.
+Few escape religious toponymy, but there are.
 Es Cubells or Puig d'en Valls are some of them.